Viveron/generamba-catalog/README.md

 ```
 3. Run ```generamba template install``` for obtain templates
 4. Run ```generamba gen [MODULE_NAME] [TEMPLATE_NAME] --module_path [PATH]``` to generate template module at specific path if you use the same paths both in the filesystem and Xcode

+# Info

+If have some trouble with module generation see [#203](https://github.com/rambler-digital-solutions/Generamba/issues/203) and that may be helpful.